prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 The winning bid for each `request.imp[i]` will also contain `hb_bidder`, `hb_size`, and `hb_pb`
 (with _no_ {bidderName} suffix).

+**NOTE**: Targeting keys are limited to 20 characters.
+If {bidderName} is too long, the returned key will be truncated to only include the first 20 characters.

 #### Improving Performance